likhithssyadav18/likhithssyadav18/Readme.md

 ![images/hover.PNG](images/hover.png)

+| 🔍 **Hint:** There are multiple ways to implement tooltips.
+One option is defining a div that's hidden unless you are hovering over a point or clicking on the area(in this visualization); when that happens, you populate the div with the necessary info, change its display to visible, and move it to the appropriate position on the so it follows the mouse's x/y position on the page.
+See  this page which for an example: [https://bl.ocks.org/d3noob/97e51c5be17291f79a27705cef827da2](https://bl.ocks.org/d3noob/97e51c5be17291f79a27705cef827da2).

 | 🔍 **Hint:** When you mouse over a point or the area, you want to select the currently hovered element.
 Inside your `mouseover`/`mousemove`/`mouseout`/`click`/`dblclick` functions, `this` will return a reference to the point element or area element in the DOM.
 You might also consider calling these functions like so: `.on('mouseover', function(d, i) { ...})`.
 Use the Dev Tools to see what the `d` and `i` objects are, and what properties they contain, as a way to figure out how to reference the data item that is currently part of the event.|